 I couldn’t figure out what exactly he wanted to know about Colorado.
-Its history, geography, culture — or its nightlife?
+Its history, geography, culture?
+Or nightlife?
 I thought for a second and then offered a half-hearted answer: “It was known as Colorful Colorado.
-That’s what the license plates of the cars mentioned,”
+That’s what was mentioned on the license plates of the cars.”

 While I named the crops — wheat, corn, alfalfa, etc. — the rubber band in my hand, stretched to its limit, left my fingers, and, like an arrow, headed towards Mr. Ward, and landed on his chest!

 It didn’t do any damage to Mr. Ward or his white shirt, but it did surprise him.
 He glanced at his shirt and then at me, rather intensely, blinked once or twice, and proceeded with the interview as if nothing unusual had happened.
-Obviously, he was a polite man in spite of his cold demeanor, but I didn’t know where to hide my embarrassment.
-I wished I could roll under the desk and stay there.
+Obviously, he was a polite man despite his stern demeanor.
+But I, thoroughly embarrassed, felt like rolling under his desk and staying there.